 The NEC can be dense; the 2014 edition was about 1,000 pages long.
 However, it is broken down into chapters, and each code article’s number corresponds with the chapter it is based in.
 For example, the article on code 710, Stand-Alone Systems, is located in the seventh chapter of the NEC.
 These articles provide an explanation and other information for the specific code number.
 Any revisions to the NEC typically involve the addition of new articles, which address evolving technology and establish new corresponding codes.

-The National Electrical Code is comprised of an introduction and nine chapters, as well as annexes and an index.
+The NEC is comprised of an introduction and nine chapters, as well as annexes and an index.
 Its introduction establishes the general purpose, information, and scope of the Code.
 The chapters are as follows:

 - Chapter 1: General.
 This covers the general definitions and rules for electrical installations (markings, connections, voltages, etc.).